SirHeads/Testing-ideas/Thinkheads.AI_docs/02_technical_strategy_and_architecture/26_phoenix_hypervisor_unified_architecture_guide.md

 ### 8.1.
 Modular Feature Installation

 Features such as Docker, NVIDIA drivers, and vLLM are installed through a modular system of scripts located in the `lxc_setup` and `vm_features` directories.
 The `features` array in the `phoenix-cli_lxc_configs.json` and `phoenix-cli_vm_configs.json` files allows for the declarative application of these features to any container or VM.

+#### 8.1.1.
+Centralized Certificate Trust (`trusted_ca` feature)

+To ensure that all components within the ecosystem can securely communicate with each other, a new `trusted_ca` feature has been introduced.
+This feature provides a centralized and declarative mechanism for distributing the internal root CA certificate (`phoenix_ca.crt`) to any container that requires it.

+*   **Functionality:** The `feature_install_trusted_ca.sh` script copies the root CA certificate from a central location on the hypervisor to the container's trust store (e.g., `/usr/local/share/ca-certificates/`) and then updates the system's certificate authorities.
+*   **Application:** To apply this feature, simply add `"trusted_ca"` to the `features` array in the container's configuration in `phoenix_lxc_configs.json`.
+This ensures that the container will automatically trust all certificates issued by the internal Step-CA.

 ### 8.2.
 GPU Passthrough (NVIDIA)